iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 5 reviews"/>
 </p>

+> Easy to setup and use.
+Minimal battery drain.<br> :date: __2021-03-24 13:36:27__

+> This app should be law to have during this pandemic<br> :date: __2021-03-24 12:24:10__

+> We r so Greatfull for the NHS AS IF IT WASN'T FOR THEM AN CARRIERS AND THE ONES WE DONT TALK ABOUT THEY ALL R AMAZING AN US THE GRAYS MUST BE SPEAKING FOR MILLIONS 💓💓 WE THANK U SO MUCH AN THEN SOME FOR EVER IN YOUR DEBTS XXXX<br> :date: __2021-03-23 16:35:15__

+> Excellent<br> :date: __2021-03-23 13:19:09__

+> If people are putting in positive results, then why are they out and not self isolated at home?
+If my app says I've been in close contact then the person who put there positive results in are out and about.
+Not the apps fault that's why I gave it 5* people just don't care they can potentially kill another person....<br> :date: __2021-03-22 04:08:30__

+> This app keeps me informed of Any Changes thank.
+You.
+Bernard<br> :date: __2021-03-21 19:01:53__

 > So simple - I'm surprised it took so long.
 Well done Scotland - the delay by the UK governments showed how shambooic and expensive their effort was.
 500k downloads tho out of 6 million, can we make it mandatory??<br> :date: __2021-03-16 10:29:37__

 > Love you Scotland<br> :date: __2021-03-14 11:55:20__